This 4HP'er let's you tap in a rhythm, creates a clock and T/G plus an on-the-fly programmable CV Sequence

 The trigger/Gate output is precisely the beat you entered by tapping the RHYTHM pad.
-The duration of each tap will also be output as more of a gate but slightly exaggerated.
-Similar to velocity sensitivity.
+The duration of each tap will also be output so long "notes" can be achieved during recording a sequence by just holding the pad.

 The CV output's default function is to output the CV knob position at the time of recording.
 This allows real-time control of a VCO, filter element, VCA etc.

 Moving the CV knob during a sequence playing will momentarily "take over" the CV jack, and any tap on the Rhythm pad will update the nearest "beat" with the new CV for a loop time after knob is moved, after which the Rhythm pad returns to adding/deleting beats to/from the loop.
 This is especially useful if controlling a VCO.

 The CV input gives a CV record capability.
 New CV's can be laid on to a playing rhythm based on CV change keeping the rhythm but with new CV levels and is continuously updating on any CV change.
 Can also be used along with the Reset I/O jack which acts as a gate input during a fresh recording.
 The Gate output will output this signal during record for instant auditioning.

 While playing a sequence, the CV input becomes an offset for the playing sequence at 1V/Octave but non-quantized so the sequence CV can be modulated without using a summing module.